Editor’s note: Grammarly’s tone detector was first released in 2019.

 Grammarly’s tone detector relies on a combination of rules and machine learning to identify signals in a piece of writing that contribute to its overall tone.
 By analyzing your word choice, phrasing, punctuation, and even capitalization, Grammarly can tell you how your message is likely to sound to someone reading it.

-Let’s say you’re writing a note to congratulate a friend on completing an ambitious project.
+Let’s say you’re writing an email to congratulate a friend on completing an ambitious project.
 You may find that the tone detector identifies your message as sounding excited and joyful.
 Nothing wrong with that!
 But if those same tones are detected in a piece of communication where they might be less appropriate (for instance, in a resignation letter), you can take the opportunity to dial back what you wrote and steer it in a different direction.

 How to use it